Earn 4% Cash Back on Dining With the New Capital One Savor Card

-Even though the annual fee on the Capital One Savor card is $95, it does provide a much larger welcome bonus than the Capital One SavorOne card ($500 compared to $150).
-In theory, this additional $350 would cover your annual fee on the Capital One Savor card for five years when you factor in the first free year.
+Even though the annual fee on the Capital One Savor card is $95, it does provide a much larger welcome bonus than the Capital One SavorOne card ($300 compared to $150).
+In theory, this additional $150 would cover your annual fee on the Capital One Savor card for almost three years when you factor in the annual fee being waived for the first year.
 When you look at it this way, the additional 1% on dining and entertainment could certainly be worth it.

 Of course, this card won’t be for everybody.
 I place a high value on travel rewards and thus put all of my dining spending on the Chase Sapphire Reserve Card which earns 3x Chase Ultimate Rewards points.

 Because Chase Ultimate Rewards points can be redeemed for 1.5 cents each through the Chase portal, that is essentially a return of 4.5%.
 You can even do better than this when transferring to one of Chase’s travel partners as well.

 What Purchases Count Towards Dining & Entertainment?

 As is noted by the image below, the dining category is fairly broad and includes things like restaurants, cafes, bars, lounges, and bakeries.